MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ```
 module unload gcc java-jdk
 ```
-If you now try: module load fastqc it will fail, because you unloaded the java-jdk compiler mode.
+If you now try: *module load fastqc* it will fail because you unloaded the *java-jdk* compiler mode.
 Let's load the compilers and packages again:

 ```
 module load gcc java-jdk